SharmaBhumi/sharmabhumi.github.io/index.md

 ---
 [Power of Plots](https://sharmabhumi.github.io/MatPlotLib/)
-<p> Data is analyzed to show how 4 potential treatments to squamous cell carcinoma (SCC) compare in a study conducted for 250 mice treated over a course of 45 days. </p>
+<p> Data is analyzed to show how 4 potential treatments ((Capomulin, Infubinol, Ketapril, and Placebo) for squamous cell carcinoma (SCC) compare in a study conducted for 250 mice treated over a course of 45 days. </p>
 <img src="images/matplotlib_captures.PNG?raw=true"/>

 ---